6 Mindful Tips for a Stress-Free Vacation

 Be organized.
 Research and find out everything you’ll need for your vacation.
 Location, how to get there, how to get around, where to eat, what to visit, etc.

 Relax.
 Life isn’t perfect; don’t focus much attention on little bumps in the way.
 Sometimes these detours can lead us to interesting surprises!
 Detach from your “ideal” outcome and allow life to flow.

 Be present.
 We spend so much time thinking about our vacations being perfect; be aware of what is already present, and every time you notice that the mind is wondering about the future or the past, just gently and firmly bring the attention back to the present moment, enjoying the sun kissing your skin, listening to the birds, paying attention to the texture and aromas of the food you are eating, paying attention to details of the surrounding no matter where you are.
 Being fully present to each moment is the way to ensure happiness.

 Be open.
 Allow yourself to be receptive to new people, cultures, and places.
 Be open to learning and accepting that life has brought you to this place in this moment for a reason.

 Be grateful.
-So many times, stress takes hold of our vacation and when we get home from traveling we feel like we need a vacation from our vacation.
-Being present gives you the space to recognize and be grateful of what you have, of each experience, allowing this sense of peace and tranquility to arise.
+So many times, stress takes hold of our vacation and when we get home from travelling we feel like we need a vacation from our vacation.
+Being present gives you the space to recognize and be grateful of what you have, of each experience, allowing this sense of peace and tranquillity to arise.